Ultramafic rock

-Ultramafic rocks (also referred to as ultrabasic rocks, although the terms are not wholly equivalent) are igneous and meta-igneous rocks with a very low silica content (less than 45%), generally >18% MgO, high FeO, low potassium, and are composed of usually greater than 90% mafic minerals (dark colored, high magnesium and iron content).
-The Earth's mantle is composed of ultramafic rocks.
+Ultramafic rocks (also referred to as ultrabasic rocks, although the terms are not wholly equivalent) are igneous and meta-igneous rocks with a very low silica content (less than 45%), generally >18% MgO, high FeO, low potassium, and are usually composed of greater than 90% mafic minerals (dark colored, high magnesium and iron content).
+Earth's mantle is composed of ultramafic rocks.
 Ultrabasic is a more inclusive term that includes igneous rocks with low silica content that may not be extremely enriched in Fe and Mg, such as carbonatites and ultrapotassic igneous rocks.

 Intrusive ultramafic rocks

 Intrusive ultramafic rocks are often found in large, layered ultramafic intrusions where differentiated rock types often occur in layers.
 Such cumulate rock types do not represent the chemistry of the magma from which they crystallized.
 The ultramafic intrusives include the dunites, peridotites and pyroxenites.
 Other rare varieties include troctolite which has a greater percentage of calcic plagioclase.
 These grade into the anorthosites.
 Gabbro and norite often occur in the upper portions of the layered ultramafic sequences.
 Hornblendite and, rarely phlogopite, are also found.